Osteopath for Lower Back Pain

 Surgical options

-NICE (2016) guidelines suggest radiofrequency denervation for people with chronic low back pain could be considered if non-surgical treatment has not worked for them.
-NICE have suggested not to use electrotherapies: ultrasound, electrical nerve simulation (PENS) and transcutaneous electrical nerve simulation (TENS).
-Moreover interferential therapy, acupuncture or orthotics for managing low back pain as there is a lack of evidence to support the effectiveness of these treatments.
+NICE (2016) guidelines suggest that radiofrequency denervation for people with chronic low back pain could be considered if non-surgical treatment has not worked.
+NICE have recommended not to use electrotherapies: ultrasound, electrical nerve simulation (PENS) and transcutaneous electrical nerve simulation (TENS).
+Moreover, interferential therapy, acupuncture or orthotics for managing low back pain, as there is a lack of evidence to support the effectiveness of these treatments.

 Exercises for Lower Back Pain

-Appropriate exercise taking into account people’s specific needs, preferences and capabilities is encouraged.
+Appropriate exercise, taking into account people’s specific needs, preferences, and capabilities, is encouraged.
 Group exercise programmes for people with LBP were found to be beneficial within a clinical setting (NICE 2016).
-Therefore Pilates is a safe, effective exercise method for people with low back pain.
-Please see below video, for further videos follow us on our Wellthy Clinic instagram and Facebook pages.
+Therefore, Pilates is a safe, effective exercise method for people with low back pain.
+Please see the video below.
+For further videos, follow us on our Wellthy Clinic Instagram and Facebook pages.

-Nutrition can also help optimise your recovery so speaking to our nutritionist about joint pain and gut health, and your musculoskeletal health.
-We offer a free 15 minute consultation to discuss your situation and your options.
+Nutrition can also help optimise your recovery.
+Please learn how by speaking to our nutritionist about joint pain, gut health, and musculoskeletal health.
+We offer a free 15-minute discovery call to talk about your situation and your options.

 References